nhsx-mirror/standards-community-platform-for-health-and-social-care/README.md

 # Standards community platform for health and social care
+Note: This platform is part of ongoing research on community contributions along with the Standards Directory prototoype.
+[Link to latest prototype](https://nhs-standards-registry.herokuapp.com/) (username: nhsx password: test)

 This platform is open to anyone who uses, develops, commissions, owns or assures standards, services and APIs relating to interoperable technology in health and social care.

 ## How this platform works